Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Attacks Future Work

 \subsection{Spam}

-Since Session accounts are simply public-private key pairs, they can be generated en masse extremely easily.
-Client-based Sybil attacks are much easier to execute, making moderation of public chats and even personal conversations challenging.
-Further, because each identity key pair can store data on the Service Node storage network, an attack which generated large numbers of key pairs and sent junk messages between those key pairs would be an effective way to congest Service Nodes' storage space and deny service to legitimate users.
+Since Session `accounts' are simply public-private key pairs, they can be generated en masse with relative ease.
+Client-based Sybil attacks are possible to execute, making moderation of communities and even personal conversations challenging.